Research

 My main research interests are Catholicism, civic engagement, the construction of meaning, family and young adults.
 Insofar as other areas intersect with Catholicism (e.g., Catholicism and ethnicity), I am also engaged.

 I have been involved in a variety of collaborative and independent research projects.
-I am a researcher on the latest wave of the American Catholic surveys that began in the 1980s led by William D’Antonio.
+Currently, I am working on a manuscript examining the beliefs and practices of Catholics who attend Mass infrequently for Liturgical Press.
+I am also working on a paper examining burnout and priestly well-being with The Catholic Project at Catholic University of America.
+I am also developing several projects with the Center for Religion and Civic Culture at the University of Southern California.
+Finally, I am co-authoring (with Drs.
+Michele Dillon, Jim Cavendish, Paul Perl, and Mary Gautier) a book with NYU Press on the latest wave of the American Catholic Laity surveys that began in the 1980s led by William D’Antonio.
 Every six years since, sociologists of Catholicism have collaborated to bring readers the most up-to-date summary of what is happening among today’s American Catholics.
 With this wave, we are including interviews with prominent Catholic leaders to help illuminate how the Church might respond to Catholics’ changing realities.
-Drs.
-Michele Dillon, Jim Cavendish and Paul Perl and I are now in this interview phase and we’ll be writing up the findings soon; stay tuned!
+Stay tuned for all these!

 My first authored book, Catholic Activism Today: Individual Transformation and the Struggle for Social Justice, was released June 2020.
 It is the sum of many years of research on American Catholic civic engagement.
 It is tremendously rewarding to give back to a field from which I have gained so much.